Schutzstaffel: Forerunner of the SS

 By 1923, the Nazi Party led by Adolf Hitler had created a small volunteer guard unit known as the Saal-Schutz (Hall Security) to provide security at their meetings in Munich.
 The same year, Hitler ordered the formation of a small bodyguard unit dedicated to his personal service.
 He wished it to be separate from the "suspect mass" of the party, including the paramilitary Sturmabteilung ("Storm Battalion"; SA), which he did not trust.
 The new formation was designated the Stabswache (Staff Guard).
-Originally the unit was composed of eight men, commanded by Julius Schreck and Joseph Berchtold, and was modeled after the Erhardt Naval Brigade, a Freikorps of the time.
+Originally the unit was composed of eight men, commanded by Julius Schreck and Joseph Berchtold, and was modelled after the Erhardt Naval Brigade, a Freikorps of the time.
 The unit was renamed Stoßtrupp (Shock Troops) in May 1923.

 The Stoßtrupp was abolished after the failed 1923 Beer Hall Putsch, an attempt by the Nazi Party to seize power in Munich.
-In 1925, Hitler ordered Schreck to organize a new bodyguard unit, the Schutzkommando (Protection Command).
+In 1925, Hitler ordered Schreck to organise a new bodyguard unit, the Schutzkommando (Protection Command).
 It was tasked with providing personal protection for Hitler at party functions and events.
-That same year, the Schutzkommando was expanded to a national organization and renamed successively the Sturmstaffel (Storm Squadron), and finally the Schutzstaffel (Protection Squad; SS).
+That same year, the Schutzkommando was expanded to a national organisation and renamed successively the Sturmstaffel (Storm Squadron), and finally the Schutzstaffel (Protection Squad; SS).
 Officially, the SS marked its foundation on 9 November 1925 (the second anniversary of the Beer Hall Putsch).
 The new SS protected party leaders throughout Germany.
 Hitler's personal SS protection unit was later enlarged to include combat units.

 Early commanders

 Schreck, a founding member of the SA and a close confidant of Hitler, became the first SS chief in March 1925.
 On 15 April 1926, Joseph Berchtold succeeded him as chief of the SS.
 Berchtold changed the title of the office to Reichsführer-SS (Reich Leader-SS).
 Berchtold was considered more dynamic than his predecessor but became increasingly frustrated by the authority the SA had over the SS.
 This led to him transferring leadership of the SS to his deputy, Erhard Heiden, on 1 March 1927.
 Under Heiden's leadership, a stricter code of discipline was enforced than would have been tolerated in the SA.

 Between 1925 and 1929, the SS was considered to be a small Gruppe (battalion) of the SA.
 Except in the Munich area, the SS was unable to maintain any momentum in its membership numbers, which declined from 1,000 to 280 as the SA continued its rapid growth.
 As Heiden attempted to keep the SS from dissolving, Heinrich Himmler became his deputy in September 1927.
-Himmler displayed good organizational abilities compared to Heiden.
-The SS established a number of Gaus (regions or provinces).
+Himmler displayed better organisational abilities than Heiden.
+The SS established a number of Gaue (regions or provinces).
 The SS-Gaue consisted of SS-Gau Berlin, SS-Gau Berlin Brandenburg, SS-Gau Franken, SS-Gau Niederbayern, SS-Gau Rheinland-Süd, and SS-Gau Sachsen.